orkestron-ai/software-meta-model/b0-product-core/004-business-architecture.md

 Other layers rely on it to:

 - define system architecture boundaries
-- map processes to capabilities
+- map processes to capabilities and services
 - connect value streams to business elements
 - define ownership and responsibility
-- ground requirements and controls
+- ground requirements, controls, and APIs

 This layer does NOT define: